dbenesh82/intensity_infectivity_experiments/camallanus/analysis_cam_dat.md

 cd_avg
 ```

-    ## # A tibble: 3 × 3
+    ## # A tibble: 3 x 3
     ##      trt     n  inf.rate
     ##   <fctr> <int>     <dbl>
     ## 1    1x6     8 0.5625000
     ## 2    2x3    11 0.4848485
     ## 3    3x2    16 0.3750000

-Let's start fitting models.
+Let's start by fitting models.
 The response variable (infection) is a proportion, so we will run a logistic regression.
 To get an idea of which variables are important, we'll fit many models.
 All the models will include treatment, because that's what we want to test.
 But first we need to filter rows with missing values, so that the sample size is constant, regardless of the variables in the model.

 ``` r
 mdat <- filter(cdat, !is.na(fsex)) # remove rows with missing fish sex data; sex was only variable with missing data